dominikcebula/bank_service/README.md

 # Intro

-This repository contains implementation of RESTful Service for money transfer between accounts.
+This repository contains implementation of RESTful Bank Service for money transfer between accounts.

 Implementation was created with focus on following requirements:
 * Focus on small footprint